 Assessment Points Each

 Annotations 10

 Discussion Posts 10-20

 Freewrites 10-20

-Final Project 50
+Midterm assessment 50

-Class Participation (cumulative) 100
+Final Project 100

+There will be assessments given every week of the course, usually consisting of annotations of readings (to be done via Hypothesis on Canvas) and/or a short writing assignment such as a discussion board post or freewrite.
 For any given week, you will be assigned 20 points worth of assessments.
-The configuration of those assessments could be any of the following, for example: two annotation assignments, one annotation and a discussion post or freewrite, one larger freewrite.
+The configuration of those assessments could be any of the following: two annotation assignments, one annotation and a discussion post or freewrite, one larger freewrite.